Alaska Marijuana Laws

 Possession with Intent to Distribute

-Possession of less than an ounce with intent to distribute is a misdemeanor unless it occurs within the state’s legal marijuana retail system.
-Possession of one ounce or more with intent to distribute is a felony, punishable by up to five years in prison and fines of up to $50,000.
+Possession of less than an ounce with intent to distribute is a misdemeanor, subject to up to a year in jail and $10,000 in fines.
+Possession of one ounce or more with intent to distribute is a felony, punishable by up to 5 years in prison and fines of up to $50,000.

 Offense | Penalty | Incarceration | Max.
 Fine |